aws-observability/aws-otel-test-framework/terraform/testcases/otlp_trace_auto_instrumentation_adot_operator/README.md

-This tests uses java-auto-instrumentation to instrument the spark sample app image (without java agent) using Opentelemetry-Operator.
-Opentelemetry-Operator here also deploys and manages the ADOT-Collector.
-Validation and other rest functionality is similar to otlp_trace_adot_operator testcase.
+# Description

 This testcase validates traces emitted using java-auto-instrumentation deployed through Opentelemetry-Operator.
+This test uses the ADOT java-auto-instrumentation image to instrument a Spark sample-app image (without java-agent baked in) using the OpenTelemetry Operator.
+The OpenTelemetry Operator also deploys and manages the ADOT collector.
+The validation and other functionality is similar to otlp_trace_adot_operator testcase.